paulsump/cube_painter/README.md

 - The Persister saves the Position of each cube in a list of CubeInfos in the Painting class.
 - Animator and Persister are mixins for the Paintings Provider.

+### Hexagon Buttons
+ElevatedButton and TextButton ButtonStyle.shape is set to my HexagonBorder which extends OutlinedBorder in a similar way to CircleBorder.

+### Tests
+- All the mathematical functions have tests.
+- All the persisted classes have json tests.
+- There are no widget tests per se.

-## Additional Dependencies
+## Dependencies

+### Added Packages
 - provider
 - path_provider.

-## Tests
-- All the mathematical functions have tests.
-- There are no widget tests per se.

-## Persistence
+### Persistence

 Local files are persisted with jsonEncode & jsonDecode.

-## Hexagon Buttons
-ElevatedButton and TextButton ButtonStyle.shape is set to my HexagonBorder which extends OutlinedBorder in a similar way to CircleBorder.

-## Flutter Widgets used
+### Flutter Widgets used
 Stack
 Transform
 StatelessWidget